-Anterior hip replacement is one of many approaches joining the minimally invasive trend in the surgical arena.
-With this technique—as well as all other minimally invasive techniques—the goal is to decrease the trauma to the tissues around the hip so patients may be able to recover faster and with less pain.
+Anterior hip replacement is a minimally invasive technique.
+The goal of this procedure is to decrease the trauma to the tissues around the hip so patients may be able to recover faster and with less pain.
 Patients in need of a hip replacement may be living with conditions including:

 Anterior hip replacement itself is not a new procedure—it’s actually been around for decades.
 What’s new is the ability to perform the procedure using highly specialized tools through significantly smaller incisions.
 This is a true feat of medical science, considering the difficulty involved with replacing the ball and socket of the hip joint.

 The hip joint resides deep within the body where the top of the femur (thigh bone) and the pelvis connect.
 The surgeon can reach the area to replace the top of the femur and the socket of the pelvis using:

 - An anterior approach, meaning it’s performed through the front of the body

 - A posterior approach, where the incisions are made from behind the hip

 - A lateral or anterolateral approach, which is done through the side of the hip